ollix/makegyp/README.md

         ],
     }

-As usual, now you can build your test program:
+At this point, you can build your test program:

     $gyp --depth=. -f ninja test.gyp
     $ninja -C out/Debug/